hellowac/mapnik-wiki-zh-cn/LearningMapnik.md

-### Important Note: The Mapnik documentation is currently in the process of being restructured and updated for Mapnik 2.0 and the move to GitHub -- please double check all information found here and fix / report any errors you may find.
-Thanks for your patience.
----

 Mapnik can be used in a variety of ways.
 The most widely used options are using XML config files, using the Python bindings or using the API directly in C++.